phantomcosmonaut/EasyManual/test-files/pages/Easy Manual.em.md

 Easy manual expands on markdown slightly by adding **Tags**.
 Supported **Tags** include:

-- Link
+- Page
 - Image

-### Link Tag
+### Page Tag

-Allows you to easily reference another page from with the markdown by writing @ + Link[MyPage].
+Allows you to easily reference another page from with the markdown by writing @ + Page[MyPage].

 ### Image Tag

-Same as Link but for images and the file extension must be used: @ + Image[MyImage.jpg].
+Same as Page but for images and the file extension must be used: @ + Image[MyImage.jpg].
 Only use the file name, do not reference the full path.

 @Image[GTO.png]

-For configuration: See @Link[Configuration]
+For configuration: See @Page[Configuration]